Premises for hire - THE VENUECommercial Partner - Meldrum ConstructionCommercial Partner - Tynedale Beer & Cider Festival

 Scunthorpe and Hull would be relegated into Regional Leagues.

-Tie 1 – Anselmians v Alnwick
+Tie 1 - Alnwick v Harrogate (25th April)

 THE DREADED LEVEL TRANSFERS